 Vumerity (diroximel fumarate)

-Vumerity® (diroximel fumarate) is an oral medication indicated for the treatment of relapsing forms of multiple sclerosis (MS).
-It includes adults with clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.1 Vumerity comes in capsule form.
-It is distributed by Biogen and Alkermes plc.1,2
+Vumerity® (diroximel fumarate) is an oral medicine approved to treat relapsing forms of multiple sclerosis (MS).
+It can be prescribed for adults with clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
+Vumerity comes in capsule form.1,2

 How does Vumerity work?